-Queensland academics: Research Partnerships Managers (RPMs) will be able to support you in exploring third-party funding if you already have an industry / third-party partner lined up.
-Exeter academics: If you're interested in exploring industry / third-party funding, please contact your Innovation, Impact and Business (IIB) business partner for advice and guidance.
+- Queensland academics: Research Partnerships Managers (RPMs) will be able to support you in exploring third-party funding if you already have an industry / third-party partner lined up. - Exeter academics: If you're interested in exploring industry / third-party funding, please contact your Innovation, Impact and Business (IIB) business partner for advice and guidance.

-University of Exeter The University of Queensland Scholarship Duration 3.5 years 3.5 years Living Stipend Students will be awarded with an Exeter-funded scholarship equal to UKRI rates (2022-2023: £16,062 per annum tax free).
-Students will be awarded a scholarship equal to the RTP Scholarship rate \$28,854 per annum tax free (2022 rate), indexed annually, plus overseas Student Health Cover (OSHC).
-Tuition Fees 3.5 years of tuition fees fully covered.
-3.5 years tuition fees fully covered.
-RTSG / Research & training allowance scholarship, intended for research Research related costs fully covered. \$3,000 to support development activities such as workshops and short course attendance.
+University of Exeter University of Queensland Scholarship Duration 3.5 years Living Stipend Students will be awarded with an Exeter-funded scholarship equal to UKRI rates (currently rate for 2023-2024: £18,622 per annum tax free).
+Students will be awarded a scholarship equal to the RTP Scholarship rate \$33, 641 per annum tax free (2024 rate), indexed annually, plus overseas Student Health Cover (OSHC).
+Tuition Fees 3.5 years tuition fees fully covered.
+RTSG / Research & training allowance Up to £10,715 over the life of the scholarship, intended for research consumables, workshops, training courses.
+Research related costs fully covered. \$3,000 to support development activities such as workshops and short course attendance.
+Travel Allowance £15,000 over the life of the scholarship.
 Up to \$15,000 over the full duration of the program